Drakkarrr/Drakkarrr/README.md

 My fascination with software development isn't just about writing code—it's about crafting innovative tools that can transform the way we live, work, and connect.
 I find joy in the process of building, testing, and refining, all while embracing the ever-evolving landscape of technology.

 ## My Tech Stacks:
-My journey through the digital realm has led me to become proficient in a range of technologies:
+My journey through the digital realm has led to exposure and experience to range of technologies:

 - TypeScript
 - React.js